Frans De Mulder

 Frans De Mulder (17 December 1937 in Kruishoutem - 5 March 2001 in Deinze) was a professional road racing cyclist from Belgium between 1958 and 1963.

 De Mulder is most famous for winning the overall title and four stages the 1960 Vuelta a España.
 He bested fellow countryman Armand Desmet and Spaniard Miguel Pacheco across 3566 km in 17 stages.

+A medical examination in 1963 revealed that he had a shortage of red blood cells.
+After a six-month rest period, De Mulder no longer had the strength to return.
+At the age of just 26, he disappeared from the peloton.

+After his cycling career, luck wasn't on his side.
+In a serious accident in the port of Antwerp, a heavy cable snapped and landed on him, paralyzing his arm.
+He died in 2001 from a heart attack at the age of just 63.

+His brother Marcel De Mulder was also a professional cyclist.